tutek1/DTLabs/01_Basics/lab01.md

 ## Introduction
 Duration: hh:mm:ss

 This tutorial should provide a surface level overview of how to use the open-source game engine **Godot Engine** to make games.
-It won't cover everything there is to cover and will only show a small number of ways how to program/create game mechanics and systems.
-If any of the discussed topics catch your interest I suggest to lookup other more detailed tutorials, that cover the topic in more depth.
+It won't cover everything there is to cover and will only show a few ways how to program/create game mechanics and systems.
+If any of the discussed topics catch your interest I suggest to you to lookup other more detailed tutorials, that cover the topic in more depth.

 In this first lab we will cover:
 - Downloading the **Godot Engine**